nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-shortest-path/index.md

     }
 ```

-We declare a `vertices` array and create a key with `root` assigned a value of `null`.
+We declare a `predecessors` array and create a key with `root` assigned a value of `null`.
 Why `null`?
 Because our `root` doesn't creat a path to itself.
-We next modify our conditional statement to return both `edges` and `vertices`.
-Finally, within our `while` loop, for each adjacent vertex, we add a key to our `vertices` array and assign it the value of the predecessor.
+We next modify our conditional statement to return both `edges` and `predecessors`.
+Finally, within our `while` loop, for each adjacent vertex, we add a key to our `predecessors` array and assign it the value of the predecessor.

 Our `bfs` method, `g.bfs("G")`, will return the following:
 ```sh